IB GuidesSeptember 14, 2025

 Advanced Tips and Strategies for a Top Score

-Technology and Modern Assessment: Leveraging AI for Success
+Technology and Modern Assessment: Using AI for Success

 In today's digital age, technology plays an increasingly important role in education and assessment.
-AI-powered tools are transforming how students learn and how teachers provide feedback.
-For example, AI grading assistants are becoming invaluable resources for educators looking to streamline their workflow and provide more consistent and detailed feedback to students.
+AI tools are changing how students learn and how teachers provide feedback.
+For example, AI grading assistants are becoming invaluable resources for educators looking to simplify their process and provide more consistent and detailed feedback to students.

 Marksy uses sophisticated algorithms to analyze student essays and provide criterion-by-criterion feedback.
 This helps students understand exactly where they need to improve and how to achieve higher scores.
 The AI also identifies areas where students have demonstrated strong understanding and critical thinking.